The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/lone-tree-co-7510-parkway-dr.md

 citations = []
 +++

-***Lone Tree, CO (7510 Parkway Dr)*** is a *{{< wiki-link "Chuck E Cheese's" >}}* that opened on February 15th, 2000, with a {{< wiki-link "Studio C Alpha" >}} stage.
+***Lone Tree, CO (7510 Parkway Dr)*** is a *[Chuck E Cheese's]* that opened on February 15th, 2000, with a [Studio C Alpha] stage.
 This store is known for its appearance on the Food Network's *Unwrapped*.
 This store is also significant for being the 300th Chuck E. Cheese's restaurant when it opened.
 It went through multiple different acquisitions in the 90s until finally landing in Chuck E. Cheese's hands in 1999.
 It expanded in 2009 and received the 2.0 remodel in 2022.

 ## Stages